Bade99/SimpleVeil/readme.md

 # SimpleVeil
-All you'll ever need to reduce the brightness of your screen, works from Windows 8 and up
+All you'll ever need to reduce the brightness of your screen, works from Windows 8 and up and has full multimonitor support

 <p align="center">
   <img src="https://i.imgur.com/RGA51sN.png">